NDaruwalla/portfolio/README.md

 ## User Story

 ```
-AS AN potential employer/hiring manager
+AS a potential employer/hiring manager
 I WANT to view a potential employee's deployed portfolio of work samples
 SO THAT I can review samples of their work and assess whether they're a good candidate for an open position
 ```